Letter from a former student:

 Mr. Blumengarten.”
 (1989)

-My daily homework assignment was to have my students either
+daily homework assignment was to have students

-stories the next day.
+major news stories the next day.

 had co-anchors and feature correspondents for International, National,